privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 For example, a branch with two RLP meta bytes starts like:
 `248, 81, 128, 128,... `
-This means there are 81 bytes from position two onward.
+This means there are 81 bytes from position two onward in the branch RLP stream.

 To check whether the length of the stream correspond to the length specified with the RLP meta bytes, we use column 0.
 In each row we subtract the number of bytes in a row.
 In the last row we checked whether the value is 0.

-Note that branch node row can have either 33 bytes or 1 byte.
-1 byte occurs when the node is empty, in this case only the value 128 appears, which is stored in position 2 in MPT circuit layout.
+Note that branch node row can either have 33 bytes or 1 byte.
+1 byte occurs when the node is empty, in this case only the value 128 appears, which is stored in column 2.

 For example, a branch with three RLP meta bytes starts like:
 `249, 1, 81, 128, 16, ... `